 The Faculty Student Review Committee hearing is primarily to determine whether or not a student should be permitted to continue their programme of study, and if so on what terms.
 All aspects of a student's record may be taken into consideration.
 Where successful conclusion of the programme of study leads to professional practice, that may also be taken into consideration.

-The Regulations allow a student to appeal against a decision of the Faculty Student Review Committee on specified grounds to the Appeals Committee of the Senate.
+The Regulations allow a student to appeal against a decision of the Faculty Student Review Committee on specified grounds to the Senate Appeals Panel.

 Students wishing to appeal should complete and return the Progress Appeals form included in the decision letter sent out to them following the Faculty Student Review Committee hearing, as per the instructions in the letter.

 UG and PGT Students: Student Engagement & Progress Team

 Advice for Students

 The Student Advice Centre can offer independent advice to students.

 The General Regulations relating to Progress of Students for the relevant academic year can be accessed through the University Calendar.